michelson/lazy_google_analytics/README.md

 # LazyGoogleAnalytics

-Lazy google analytics for the lazy programmer.
+Lazy google analytics for the lazy programmer. it´s an abstraction around google-analytics-client gem.

+## Motivation

+google-analytics-client gem is a very powerfull tool to access the api resources on google. but for me it was not very straightforward , so i come around with a simple way to implement it. thats all.
+Hope you like it.

 ## Installation